[Paper] Decision Quality Evaluation Framework at Pinterest

 Practical Implications

-- Scalable Quality Assurance: Teams can maintain high moderation standards without linearly scaling human review budgets, thanks to targeted sampling.
+- Scalable Quality Assurance – Teams can keep high moderation standards without linearly increasing human‑review budgets, thanks to targeted sampling.

-- Informed LLM Deployment: Product managers gain a clear ROI view when choosing between LLM providers or model sizes, balancing latency, cost, and safety.
+- Informed LLM Deployment – Product managers obtain a clear ROI view when selecting LLM providers or model sizes, balancing latency, cost, and safety.

-- Trustworthy Platform Metrics: Continuous validation ensures that public safety dashboards (e.g., “X % of pins removed for hate speech”) remain accurate, which is critical for regulator reporting and user trust.
+- Trustworthy Platform Metrics – Continuous validation keeps public‑safety dashboards (e.g., “X % of pins removed for hate speech”) accurate, which is essential for regulator reporting and user trust.

 Limitations & Future Work

-- Golden Set Maintenance: Keeping the expert‑curated set up‑to‑date requires ongoing SME effort; the authors note a risk of the set lagging behind fast‑moving policy changes.
+- Golden‑Set Maintenance – Keeping the expert‑curated set up‑to‑date requires ongoing SME effort; there is a risk that the set may lag behind fast‑moving policy changes.

-- Sampling Bias Risks: While propensity scoring focuses on high‑risk items, it may inadvertently overlook emerging abuse patterns that have low initial scores.
+- Sampling‑Bias Risks – Propensity scoring focuses on high‑risk items, which may inadvertently overlook emerging abuse patterns that initially receive low scores.

-- LLM Explainability: The framework evaluates outcomes but does not yet provide insight into why an LLM made a particular decision, limiting debugging of model behavior.
+- LLM Explainability – The framework evaluates outcomes but does not yet reveal why an LLM made a particular decision, limiting the ability to debug model behavior.

-- Cross‑Modal Extension: Current work focuses mainly on image and text; extending the pipeline to video and audio moderation is earmarked for future research.
+- Cross‑Modal Extension – Current work concentrates on image and text moderation; extending the pipeline to video and audio is earmarked for future research.

 Authors